octopusinvitro/nr-thermo/nr/README.md

 The NR libraries can not be redistributed or posted in public servers.
 Check the [license restrictions](http://www.nr.com/licenses/redistribute.html).

-Because of that, we provide here a list of the libraries in this folder.
-The snippets might not work without them.
+Because of this, we provide here a list of the libraries that live within this folder.
+The snippets might not work without them:

-## NR used in these snippets

 * balanc.c
 * broydn.c